elisabethdeltoro/elisabethdeltoro/README.md

 Hi!
 I'm an artist who went back to grad school for a Digital Society degree.
-Right now the big project on my plate is my dissertation for that degree, (check it out at https://www.the-test-play.co.uk or the similarly named repository on this account) but watch this space for more artsy, civically minded little code projects.
+Now that I've finished the dissertation for that degree, (check it out at https://www.the-test-play.co.uk or the similarly named <a href="https://github.com/elisabethdeltoro/the-test-play">repository</a> on this account) I'm doing a data fellowship with <a href="https://github.com/bluebonnet-data">Bluebonnet Data</a>!
+I'll post those finished projects, where appropriate, as they wrap up.
+In the meantime, watch this space for more artsy, civically minded little code projects.

-If you're trying to hire someone based on pure charisma and potential, I think you will love https://www.linkedin.com/in/elisabeth-del-toro
+Wanna work together?
+Check out my <a href="https://www.linkedin.com/in/elisabeth-del-toro">LinkedIn</a>!